iCliniq Logo

 Hi,

-Laser especially pulsed dye laser or other vascular laser is absolutely safe to use because these all are non-ablative.
-Same thing happens with ultherapy.
+Laser, especially pulsed dye laser or other vascular laser, is absolutely safe to use because these all are non-ablative.
+The same thing happens with therapy.
 It works by collagen remodulation and is also locally acting.
-I would not advice to go with Botox.
-Because, both share a common side effect profile and can exacerbate your condition.
-But, last decision depends on clinical and laboratory parameters and is on the discretion of treating clinician, dose and sittings required.
-So, according to me it should not be used as first line and should be reserved only for resistant and refractory cases.
+I would not advise you to go with Botox.
+Because both share a common side effect profile and can exacerbate your condition, but, the last decision depends on clinical and laboratory parameters and is at the discretion of the treating clinician, dose, and sittings required.
+So, in my opinion, it should not be used as the first-line and should be reserved only for resistant and refractory cases.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!